Two Amazing Lessons

 A Fifth Message

-Additionally, dreams are – by definition – a manifestation of “hidden” material.
+Additionally, dreams—by definition—are a manifestation of “hidden” material.
 Understanding this, Joseph knew that if God communicates with His prophets in dreams, as stated in Numbers 12:6, it is for this reason.
-God wishes to indicate that just as dreams conceal deeper ideas, so too do God’s dreams, and even more so.
-God’s selected mode of communicating with His prophets via dreams, is meant to underscore the principle that God’s words too must undergo man’s interpretation, if the intended message is to be discovered.
+God wishes to indicate that just as dreams conceal deeper ideas, certainly God’s dreams conceal deeper ideas to a greater degree.
+God’s selected mode of communicating with His prophets via dreams is meant to underscore the principle that God’s words too must undergo man’s interpretation, if the intended message is to be discovered.
 With that appreciation, Joseph delved into the study of dreams, both prophetic and mundane.
-He also determined that dreams of Divine origin contain a code, and once detected, can be understood.
+He also determined that dreams of divine origin contain a code, and once detected, can be understood.
 Joseph knew that wisdom is how God designed the world.
 Therefore, it is only with wisdom that man succeeds.

 Relevance to Us